s-tian/bench-press/README.md

 ```
 This will allow the testbench to continue receiving sensor and camera data while the motors move.
 If you do not do this, the camera buffer in particular will fill with frames, and you will experience a strange issue where trying to get frames from the testbench just seems to yield the same frame every time.
 In reality, they are just adjacent frames in time (and thus look extremely similar), which have not been flushed out of the buffer yet.
 To fix this, call `tb.update` 5-10 times, which should flush the buffer out before getting a new image.
 Once `tb.busy() ` evaluates to false, the testbench has completed the task it was instructed to do.

-See `test_python_control.py` for an example of how the basic setup of a script might look like (TODO: Update this test script, to not use the camera separately).
+See `manual_control.py` in the root level folder for an example of how the basic setup of a script might look like, or to just play around with the machine control using your keyboard.
+This script is helpful for determining a "origin" x, y, z position for a new object you place on the testbench, etc.

 There are pre-written data collection scripts in `data_collection/trajectories/collect_blah_data.py`, which are probably an okay reference for how to set up some data collection with the rig, including doing data logging.